The production process begins with your emailing the manuscript to

 Books may also have photographs or illustrations inside, which can

-be printed in black or (at greater expense) color.
+be printed in black or (at significantly greater expense) in color.

 Dimensions of books.
 Standard sizes are 5 x 8 inches,